byui-cse/cse450-course/source/module-06/discussion.md

 <div class="dialogue">
 	<img src="{{URLROOT}}/shared/img/karl.jpg">
 	<h5>Karl, Head of AI</h5>
-	<blockquote><p>Obviously you'll be using a convolutional neural network to build your model, but will you be using a traditional architecture as a starting point, or do you think it'll be better to design your own?</p></blockquote>
+	<blockquote><p>Obviously you'll be using a convolutional neural network to build your model, but will you be using an existing architecture as a starting point, or do you think it'll be better to design your own?</p></blockquote>
 </div>

 Based on your initial analysis of the data, your team feels: